kubermatic/docs/content/kubermatic/master/guides/monitoring_logging_alerting/user_cluster/admin_guide/_index.en.md

 - In the [loki Helm chart values.yaml](https://github.com/kubermatic/mla/blob/main/config/loki/values.yaml#L52), set `loki.config.chunk_store_config.max_look_back_period` to the desired value (default: `168h` = 7 days).
 - In the [minio-lifecycle-mgr Helm chart values.yaml](https://github.com/kubermatic/mla/blob/main/config/minio-lifecycle-mgr/values.yaml#L20), set `lifecycleMgr.buckets[name=loki].expirationDays` to the value used in the loki Helm chart + 1 day (default: `8d`).

-### Manage Grafana Dashboards
+### Managing Grafana Dashboards

-In User Cluster MLA Grafana, we provide some predefined Grafana Dashboards that will be shared across all user clusters.
-It is also possible to add more Grafana Dashboards, and make them available for all user clusters.
+In the User Cluster MLA Grafana, there are several predefined Grafana dashboards that are automatically available across all Grafana organizations (KKP projects).
+The KKP administrators have ability to modify the list of these dashboards.

-There are three ways for managing Grafana Dashboards:
+There are three ways for managing them:

-- Modify the pre-created configmap `grafana-dashboards-default` in the `mla` namespace.
-This configmap contains the Grafana Dashboards that we predefined, you can add and remove Dashboards by modifying this configmap.
+- Modify the already existing (pre-created) configmaps with the `grafana-dashboards` prefix in the `mla` namespace in the Seed cluster.
+These configmaps contain the Grafana dashboards that are already available across all KKP projects.
+You can add or remove Dashboards by modifying these configmaps.
+Be aware that these changes can be overwritten by MLA stack upgrade.

-- Create configmap with `grafana-dashboards` as the name prefix.
-You can add multiple such configmaps with your Dashboards json data.
+- Create a new configmap with the `grafana-dashboards` name prefix in the `mla` namespace in the Seed cluster.
+You can add multiple such configmaps with your dashboards json data.
 For example:

 ```yaml
 apiVersion: v1